NoxNecro/Another-Eden-AutoHotkey/Guide/Creating A Dungeon Macro.md

 I recommend checking out the AutoGoldDungeon.ahk file in the releases section to get a feel of creating macros like it, and if you understand what it does I'd say you're ready to make some macros yourself!
 Another recommendation I can not stress enough is to get an actual good text editor (**NOT** the default "notepad").
 If you're only planning on creating dungeon macros I'd recommend [Notepad++](https://notepad-plus-plus.org/downloads/) which is what I use to create my macros.

+Once again, there is a [template](https://github.com/NoxNecro/Another-Eden-AutoHotkey/blob/main/Guide/DungeonFarmTemplate.ahk) that contains all functions I mentioned above for a quickstart if you'd like to use it.
+(Which I do recommend, atleast for the first few times)

 Goodluck with creating macros and don't forget to like and sub- ...wait a second this isn't youtube!